 It no longer mattered how well Reid taught.
 The school district “didn’t like the optics”.
-Children with special needs taught by someone with different medical needs.
-She was also reminded by administration and peers that she was the reason medical insurance costs were up across the district.
+Children with special needs taught by someone with visible medical needs.
+She was also reminded by administration and colleagues that she was the reason medical insurance costs were up across the district.

-With M.S., several physiological losses occurred when Reid was diagnosed at 29 years old.
+With an M.S. diagnosis, several physiological losses occurred when Reid was 29 years old.
 T-cells ate away parts of her brain that caused sensory, hormonal, language, and short-term memory issues.
 Her spine left her with permanent numbness on parts of her left side, pain, and vision issues.

 In an attempt to leave the world a better place, she writes with honesty, humor, and compassion in her blog regarding all types of disabling conditions.
 With all the instructional books on parenting, she provides “the fine print” for children and adults who are born with diverse medical or psychological needs.